tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 - `gtx_clk` (125 MHz) for the MAC is supplied via a Clocking Wizard.
 - MDIO is connected for PHY management.

-Later sections build on this hardware foundation by explaining RGMII signaling (Section 2), Vivado interfacing (Section 3), MDIO runtime configuration (Section 4), and PHY clocking/delay behavior (Section 5).
+Later sections build on this hardware foundation.
 ---

 ## 2. What is RGMII?